Child and Adolescent Psychiatry (CAP)-1 Year

 CAP-2 Year

-During the second year, clinical rotations, didactic seminars, and conferences are designed to build upon and expand residents’ knowledge, skills and attitudes.
+During the second year, clinical rotations, didactic seminars, and conferences are designed to build upon and expand fellow’s knowledge, skills and attitudes.

 The second-year clinical curriculum is based upon 3 principles.
 The first is continuity of clinical care of patients in outpatient treatment.
 The second is increased levels of clinical autonomy and responsibility that ultimately approach independent practice.
 The third is exposure to more complex systems of care in the community, state, and region.

-The clinical experiences provide a graduated and integrated opportunity for residents to expand the knowledge, skill, and attitude objectives of the first-year curriculum in each of the 6 required competency areas.
-Residents continue to be closely supervised in all clinical activities and faculty members are directly available at all clinical sites.
-Residents are expected to complete faculty-directed readings before and during the rotation, as well as to undertake independent reading on their cases.
-Residents are routinely given formative feedback during the course and at the completion of each rotation.
+The clinical experiences provide a graduated and integrated opportunity for fellows to expand the knowledge, skill, and attitude objectives of the first-year curriculum in each of the 6 required competency areas.
+Fellows continue to be closely supervised in all clinical activities and faculty members are directly available at all clinical sites.
+Fellows are expected to complete faculty-directed readings before and during the rotation, as well as to undertake independent reading on their cases.
+Fellows are routinely given formative feedback during the course and at the completion of each rotation.
 Summative feedback is provided by the program director at least twice yearly based upon faculty evaluations and an annual 360-degree assessment process.

 Dartmouth Hitchcock Medical Center